eliomags/Option-8-Buy-Sell-Listing-Website/user-stories.md

 2. Item
 3. Seller
 4. Admin
+5. User_Favorites

 ## Relationships:

 1. User to Item (Many-to-Many): A user can have many favourite items and an item can have multiple users who have favourited it.
 2. User to Seller (Many-to-One): A user can send messages to multiple sellers, but each seller only receives messages from one user.
 3. Admin to Item (One-to-Many): An admin can post multiple items for sale, but each item is posted by only one admin.
+4. User to User_Favorites (One-to-Many): A user can have many favorite items, but each favorite item is associated with only one user.
+5. User_Favorites to Item (Many-to-One): An item can be favorited by multiple users, but each favorite item is associated with only one item.

 ## Attributes: